Yisus7u7/termux-desktop-lxqt/README.md

 - This desktop is super lightweight and optimized

-If you want something nicer you can try this :
+Since this repo is in beta, If you want something nicer you can try this :

 https://github.com/Yisus7u7/termux-desktop-xfce